grussorusso/grussorusso.github.io/publications.md

 ---
 layout: page
-title: About
+title: Publications
-permalink: /about/
+permalink: /publications/
 ---

-Some information about you!
+Publications to be added here...

 ### More Information